NEWS

 He said in the interview, "I'd say we understand each other.
 Not that we talk to each other.
 I kissed her once.
 I'm the only person she'll let do it.
 If you look closely, from the front, they look like they have a human face.
 When you look really close, you'll think it looks like someone you know."
 During one such dive, he found out that Yoriko's mouth had been badly injured but still she came to meet him.

-Yoriko quickly recovered from her injuries and then their bond became even stronger.
+Yoriko quickly recovered from her injuries, and their bond became even stronger.
 “I’m not sure if it’s the nature of the kobudai or not.
 It’s probably because there is a sense of trust between us.
 I guess she knows that I saved her that I helped when she was badly injured.
 So for me to be able to do that, I am proud,” Arakawa said.
 “I have an amazing sense of accomplishment in my heart.”

 The Barnacles Cafe team wrote on Facebook, "The pod has been bringing us regular gifts, showing us how much they're missing the public interaction and attention."
 The team also shared the gifts they had received from the sea creatures, which appeared to be mostly from a then-29-year-old alpha male dolphin called Mystique.
 Australian outlet ABC reports that Mystique had previously shown up with tokens of appreciation to the feeders and visitors, but this behavior increased during the pandemic.